 Additionally, if the killer did repent out of fear for his own life, what makes him signal out Christianity?
 Why leave Islam or any other religion out?
 Shouldn’t he pray to each one just to be sure?
 The last minute of existence doesn’t leave a lot of time to examine the Resurrection of Jesus Christ or the arguments for God.

-Even if by some miraculous chance he knew Jesus was the only true God AND his repentance was sincere he would still be facing repercussions.
-If we grant that the writers of Scripture were right, Heaven is a place of honor in Christ’s presence.
-The amount of honor you acquire due to your faithfulness and suffering on earth goes towards your heavenly rewards.
+Even if by some miraculous chance he knew Jesus was the only true God AND he was sincere he would still be facing repercussions.
+If we grant that the writers of Scripture were right, Heaven is a place of honor in Christ’s presence after having endured suffering and sacrifice.
 If by all accounts the critic’s scenario really happened the killer would be granted little to no honor for he lived his entire life in sin and greed.
 As apologist J.P.
 Holding put it, he will be scrubbing the toilets for eternity (more on this in link 1 below.)

 Secondly, it is highly improbable that an unrepentant killer can live a luxurious life until old age without getting caught by the law.
 The critic’s scenario borders on absurdity in this regard.
 The very act of murder makes this person a fugitive under suspect.
 He cannot go back home and live the way he once did, and unless the critic views prison as a luxurious existence, the scenario falls apart simply due to its impossibility.
 There are consequences for our actions and we are obliged to face them and make things right either by God or the law.
 This is what repentance entails.
 Under the Christian worldview, there is no such thing as a sin without consequence.